frnkly/svn/readme.md

 Run `svn diff` to see modifications.

-Run `svn commit -m "Message"` to commit the new version of your file to the repository.
+Run `svn commit -m "<message>"` to commit the new version of your file to the repository.

 Differences with Git
 ===